rule

 Text 33

-As long as one is not free from the dependence will there be fear of the Controller [the Time]; those who devote themselves to this [dependence] will, bewildered as they are, always be absorbed in sorrow.
+As long as one is not free from the dependence will there be fear of the Controller [the Time].
+They who devote themselves to this [dependence] will, being bewildered, always be full of sorrow.
+(Vedabase)

 Text 34

-When there is the agitation of the modes of nature, do they thus call Me variously the Time, the Self, the Vedic Knowledge, the World, the Nature, as surely also the Dharma.'
+With the agitation by the modes of nature, one calls Me variously the Time, the Self, the Vedic Knowledge, the World, Nature, as also Dharma.'
+(Vedabase)

 Text 35

-S'rî Uddhava said: 'Though being present in the midst of the modes of nature is the one embodied not bound by what springs from a material body [the happiness and distress], in other words, how does it happen that one [factually] never being covered by the modes, gets bound, o Almighty One?
+S'rī Uddhava said: 'Even though the one embodied is present in the midst of the modes of nature he is not necessarily bound to what forces itself upon him from the material body [the happiness and distress].
+In other words, how can it happen that one as a free soul is bound by the modes, o Almighty One?
+(Vedabase)

 Text 36-37

-What way is he situated, by what does he enjoy, or by what symptoms would he be known; what would he eat or how would he evacuate, lie down or sit? [compare B.G.
-14: 21] Explain this what I ask to me, o Infallible One, o Best of All Who Know to Answer Questions; this at the same time being eternally bound and eternally being liberated is for certain something that confuses me.
+How is he situated, how does he enjoy, or by what symptoms can he be known?
+What would he eat or how would he evacuate, lie down or sit [compare B.G.
+14: 21]?
+Explain to me what I ask You, o Infallible One, o Best of All the Ones who Know to Answer Questions.
+This at the same time being eternally bound and eternally being liberated is something that confounds me.'
+(Vedabase)

 Production: